 This small city on the largest natural harbor between San Francisco and Seattle has long been a hub of logging and timber milling.
 Coos Bay is also a popular jumping off point for exploring several noteworthy natural attractions, including the southern end of the Oregon Dunes National Recreation Area and the coastal Cape Arago Beach Loop, which comprises three spectacular state parks.
 If you’re short on time, focus on Shore Acres State Park, a former lumber baron’s estate that sits atop dramatic sandstone cliffs and abounds with formal gardens.
 The flowers here burst with color from spring through fall, and holiday lights illuminate the grounds from Thanksgiving through New Year’s.

 Although you’ll need to take a taxi to visit nearby coastal sites, you can explore historic downtown Coos Bay on foot.
 Choose a central lodging option, such as the Best Western Holiday Hotel or the Red Lion Coos Bay, which offers its guests complimentary bike usage.
+The Mill Casino Hotel & RV Park is a Tribal-owned gem with bay views and plenty of on-site food, drink and entertainment options.

 Upon arriving in the early evening, dine at the romantic Blue Heron Bistro, which is known for hearty, well-crafted German fare, such as jagerschnitzel and hasenpfeffer (rabbit stew).
 Or catch a movie at the restored 1925 Egyptian Theatre, with its ornate interior and original Wurlitzer organ.
 If you’re hungry afterward, duck into Restaurant O, a lively bar and grill that’s open until 10 p.m. and serves charcuterie and cheese boards and other light tapas, as well as more substantial fare, like oak-and-herb-smoked chateaubriand.
 The next morning, stroll along the 5-mile harborside boardwalk and promenade, stopping at the outstanding Coos History Museum & Maritime Collection, which occupies a stunning contemporary building with imaginative exhibits on logging, shipbuilding and maritime history.